sjmckinney/34-protons-java-automation/README.md

 * verify for checking the results of the integration tests.

-The advantage of the _Failsafe_ plugin over the _Surefire_ plugin is that it ensure the teardown steps are run in the event of a test failure.
-Something that does not happen with the _Surefire_ plugin.
+The advantage of the _Failsafe_ plugin over the _Surefire_ plugin is that it ensures the teardown steps are run in the event of a test failure.
+As the _Surefire_ plugin is more of a unit test runner it quits with the first test case failure whereas the Failsafe_ ensures that the teardown steps are executes to leave the test environment in a known good state.

+**maven-surefire-report-plugin** _org.apache.maven.plugins_

+This plugin will process the output of the _Failsafe_ and _Surefire_ plugins to produce an html test report within the _target/site_ directory either as part of the _mvn site_ or indivdually with the _mvn surefire-report:report_ command (note the required images and css files are only available if the _mvn site_ command has previously been run).